-In the years since the third edition of Working with Stories was published (in 2014), I consulted on many more PNI projects.
-The nature of my consulting practice did undergo a surprising change, though.
 Before 2014, most of my consulting work was of the back-end type.
-I did often help with project planning as well, but the bulk of my paid consulting work was spent doing mixed-methods analysis and the preparation of catalytic material.
-After 2014, that began to change, as more and more of my clients wanted more coaching than back-end support.
+Though I often helped with project planning, the bulk of my paid consulting work was spent doing mixed-methods analysis and the preparation of catalytic material.
+After I published the expanded third edition of Working with Stories, that began to change.
+More and more people started asking me for coaching and training rather than back-end support.
 That's what happens when you write a textbook!